Braintum/ultimate-faq-solution/readme.txt

 Whether you need a simple FAQ section or a full-featured knowledge base, Ultimate FAQ Solution streamlines the process and helps you deliver fast, accurate answers to your visitors.

+= 🧠 "Create with AI" Feature =

+The new "Create with AI" feature allows you to automatically generate entire FAQ groups using advanced AI assistance.
+Instead of manually writing each question and answer, you can now leverage AI to quickly draft a set of relevant FAQs for your topic, product, or service—all in just a few clicks.

+**How it works:**
+- When creating a new FAQ group, simply click the "Create with AI" button.
+- Enter a FAQ Group Title and context of what you want FAQs about.
+- The AI will instantly generate a list of suggested questions and answers tailored to your input.
+- You can edit, and customize the generated FAQs and saving them to your site.

+**Benefits:**
+- Save time and effort when building new FAQ sections.
+- Get high-quality, relevant questions and answers based on your topic.
+- Easily expand your knowledge base or help center with minimal manual work.
+- Maintain full control—edit or remove any AI-generated content before publishing.

+This feature is perfect for quickly launching new FAQ groups, onboarding new products, or providing instant support content for your users.
+The "Create with AI" tool is designed to streamline your workflow and help you deliver accurate, helpful information to your audience faster than ever.

 = 🤖 AI-Powered FAQ Answer Suggestions =

 Starting from version 1.6.4, Ultimate FAQ Solution includes an AI-powered feature that can instantly generate suggested answers for your FAQs.
 When creating or editing a FAQ, simply click the "AI Assistant" button to receive a relevant answer draft—saving you time and helping you craft accurate, helpful responses.
 You can review, edit, and customize the AI-generated content before publishing.